How to Detect Zygisk and Root Hiding in Android Apps

 Zygisk is an extremely powerful and damaging addition to Magisk.
 By using Zygisk, malicious actors are able to execute code directly in the processes of any Android app before those processes are specialized and executed.
 Zygisk also allows such actors to have much better, harder to detect root capabilities to hide the operation of Magisk (root cloaking).

-Prerequisites for Using Block Magisk:
+Prerequisites for Using Block Zygisk:

 To use Appdome’s mobile app security build system to Detect Zygisk , you’ll need: